 Timing the injection pump is done by changing the number of shims between the injection pump and the injection pump mounting surface.

-Disconnect the number one cylinder high pressure line from the injection pump.
+Disconnect the number one (closest to water pump) cylinder high pressure line from the injection pump.

 Rotate slowly until fuel just starts to flow upward into the plastic tube.